aleoswap-labs/aleoswap/README.md

 ### set_token_faucet

 `set_token_faucet` is used to configure the faucet amount of the token.
-- Only the admin of the token can call this function.
+- Only the token's admin can successfully perform this operation.
 - The faucet is used to facilitate users to get test tokens, it only exists in the test network.

 Function: